Skip to Main Content

 What are the FICA requirements?

-FICA requires employers to withhold 6.2% Social Security tax and 1.45% Medicare tax from an employee’s gross wages.
+FICA requires employers to withhold 6.2% Social Security tax and 1.45% Medicare tax from an employee’s FICA taxable wages.
 Employers must match the FICA taxes paid by their employees for a total FICA contribution of 15.3%.

 DISCLAIMER: The information provided herein does not constitute the provision of legal advice, tax advice, accounting services or professional consulting of any kind.
 The information provided herein should not be used as a substitute for consultation with professional legal, tax, accounting or other professional advisers.
 Before making any decision or taking any action, you should consult a professional adviser who has been provided with all pertinent facts relevant to your particular situation and for your particular state(s) of operation.